 Pro tip: Many nomads skip dedicated coworking and work from cafes instead.
 Budget $3-8 per day for coffee/food as your "rent" at places like Crate Cafe, Milk & Madu, or Zin Cafe.

-Food is where your budget can vary wildly.
-You can eat incredibly cheap or blow through money at western restaurants.
+Food is where budgets diverge hardest.
+You can eat for a few dollars or blow it all at western restaurants.

 - Nasi Goreng/Mie Goreng: $1.50 - $2.50